colinmcglynn/tyk-docs/tyk-docs/content/advanced-configuration/integrate/3rd-party-identity-providers/3rd-party-identity-providers.md

 ---

 ## <a name="dashboard-sso"></a>Dashboard SSO API
 The Dashboard exposes a special API to implement custom authentications for the Dashboard and Portal.
-See the [Docs](/docs/dashboard-admin-api/sso).
+See [Dashboard Admin API SSO](/docs/dashboard-admin-api/sso/) for more details.

 You can use the `sso_permission_defaults` dashboard configuration option to configure the permissions of users created via SSO API.
 See the SSO API docs above.